-From February 2001 to July 2002, before assuming the role of executive vice president for physician services and chief clinical officer, James Dwyer, DO, MBA, was vice president and chief operating officer at Virtua Memorial.
+From February 2001 to July 2002, before assuming the role of executive vice president and chief clinical officer, James Dwyer, DO, MBA, was vice president and chief operating officer at Virtua Memorial.
 There, Dr. Dwyer played an integral role in the $19.6-million expansion of Virtua Memorial's operating rooms and critical care unit.

 Dr. Dwyer has served in a number of national leadership roles over the last 10 years and, most recently, has been serving as the chairman of the Health Management Academy's fellow advisory committee.
 Dr. Dwyer is also a Certified Professional Coach (CPC) with the College of Executive Coaching.